tsukiyakii4uu/spine-runtimes/spine-ts/spine-construct3/spine-construct3-lib/README.md

-# spine-ts THREE.JS
+# spine-ts Construct3 Lib

-Please see the top-level [README.md](../README.md) for more information.
+This is just an internal lib that contains spine-core and additional basic functions for C3.